BALSAM: Beyond Worst-Case

 Synopsis

-We aim at circumventing strong lower bounds and negative results, imposed by worst-case analysis,
+We aim at circumventing strong lower bounds and impossibility results, imposed by the traditional approach of worst-case analysis,

-and at a deeper understanding of the algorithmic properties of fundamental problems in the research areas of
+and at a deeper understanding of the algorithmic properties of fundamental problems in the areas of Approximation Algorithms,

-Approximation Algorithms and Algorithmic Mechanism Design for “typical” instances that appear in practice.
+Algorithmic Mechanism Design and Computational Learning Theory for “typical” instances that usually appear and are important for practical applications.

 Originality and Objectives